Browsing page 1 of words meaning nature (34 words total)

 - a young child.

-Citation from from ABC Newsradio blacked out to resolve Google's penalty against this site.
+Citation from from ABC Newsradio censored in hope of resolving Google's penalty against this site.

 Last edited on Apr 10 2010.
 Submitted by J. C. from Omaha, NE, USA